johnwcowan/r7rs-work/ProcessesCowan.md

 `open-control-tty`, `terminal-process-group`, and `set-terminal-process-group` belong in this SRFI or in a terminal SRFI.

-Issue 5: We need some provision for avoiding deadlock when the child's standard output and standard error are both newly created pipes.

 ## Constructors

 `(make-pipe)`

 Makes a pipe and returns two values, both binary ports.
 The first value is the read end of the pipe, the second value is the write end.
-The caller may use the pipe internally as a queue, pass one end to a subprocess and use the other to communicate with it, or pass both ends to different processes.
+The caller may use the pipe internally as a queue (provided it does not get full), pass one end to a subprocess and use the other to communicate with it, or pass both ends to different processes.
 In the latter two cases, the caller should close the port after passing it.

 `(make-textual-pipe)`